16 October 2021

 And a last view |

-There are a lot of homes built deep in the woods which on foggy days around Halloween stir the imagination.
+Many homes are built deep in the woods, which stirs the imagination on foggy days around Halloween.

 The foggy turret in the woods |